Introduction to Filmmaking

 Final Film Project

-This module is the practiced based application of your final year film product.
-With the help of your supervising tutor you will negotiate your workload to ensure you take on a major role plus a more minor role in your final trimester.
-This project is very much about us helping you do what you want.
-We will ensure that everyone has the opportunity to work on at least two films.
+This module entails the production of a high quality short film.
+With the help of your supervising tutors you will negotiate your workload to ensure you take on a major role on a film in your final trimester.
+This project is very much about us helping you do what you want and specialise in a filmmaking role in preparation for professional work.

 Final Film Project: Preparation